RealChronics/fluffy-disco/README.md

 # Usage

 * Fill  `proxies.txt` with proxies
-* Add your Fun Captcha Solver or Solved Fun Captcha in the code and you are ready to go!
+* Add your Anti-Captcha Solver or Solved Fun Captcha in the code and you are ready to go!

 ## Showcase